SAGE Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

 If you would like to update your details, including details of how you prefer to be contacted for marketing purposes, you can do this by:

-If you wish to unsubscribe from marketing emails from SAGE you can do so here.
+If you wish to unsubscribe from marketing emails from SAGE you can do so via this unsubscribe form.
 Please note that this will not affect any SAGE Journals alerts sent from our journals website.
-These can be managed separately here.
+These can be managed separately on the journals.sagepub.com platform.

 If you decide to change your marketing preferences you may still be contacted by SAGE in relation to other business activities or transactions.